 Griffin vs. SK Telecom T1

-This play is only a couple of days old, but it’ll be a play that will stand the test of time.
+Although this just happened at the start of the season, this play will stand the test of time.
 In a classic battle, the old guard of Korea in SKT were battling against the new guard, Griffin, in an absolute thriller.
 After an awry teamfight at 30 minutes put Griffin far behind their veteran enemies, a last-ditch backdoor was the only option to snatch victory from the jaws of defeat.